ovh/debian-cis/README.md

 $ chmod +x bin/hardening/99.99_custom_script.sh
 $ cp src/skel.cfg etc/conf.d/99.99_custom_script.cfg
 ```
+Every custom check numerotation begins with 99.
+The numbering after it depends on the section the check refers to.

+If the check replace somehow one that is in the CIS specifications,
+you can use the numerotation of the check it replaces inplace.
+For example we check
+the config of OSSEC (file integrity) in `1.4.x` whereas CIS recommends AIDE.

+Do not forget to specify in comment if it's a bonus check (suggested by CIS but not in the CIS numerotation), a legacy check (part from previous CIS specification but deleted in more recents one) or an OVH security check
+(part of OVH security policy)

 Code your check explaining what it does then if you want to test